ietf-wg-cellar/matroska-specification/notes.md

 </Cluster>
 ```

-When a frame in a `BlockGroup` is not a RAP, all references **SHOULD** be listed as a `ReferenceBlock`,
+When a frame in a `BlockGroup` is not a RAP, the `BlockGroup` **MUST** contain at least a `ReferenceBlock`.
+The `ReferenceBlock`s **MUST** be used in one of the following ways:

+* each reference frame listed as a `ReferenceBlock`,
+* some referenced frame listed as a `ReferenceBlock`, even if the timestamp value is accurate,
-at least some of them, even if not accurate, or one `ReferenceBlock` with the value "0" corresponding to a self or unknown reference.
+* or one `ReferenceBlock` with the timestamp value "0" corresponding to a self or unknown reference.

 The lack of `ReferenceBlock` would mean such a frame is a RAP and seeking on that
 frame that actually depends on other frames **MAY** create bogus output or even crash.